 Thorncrown Chapel – Eureka Springs, AR

-Thorncrown is probably the most widely known of the three since it was featured on 19 Kids and Counting, when one of the Duggars got engaged here.
+This is probably the most known of the three chapels since it was in 19 Kids and Counting.
 It’s also been one of the most featured in blogs and magazines.
-Thorncrown Chapel is tucked away in the trees of Eureka Springs, Arkansas, which is about 30 minutes from the Missouri state border.
-Eureka Springs is a quirky tourist town located in Northwest Arkansas, and personally one of my favorite places to visit because of all the shops and things to see and do here!
+Thorncrown is tucked away in the trees of Eureka Springs.
+Eureka Springs is an artsy town located in Northwest Arkansas, and personally one of my favorite places to visit!
 The chapel itself features cool-toned geometric beams that form the structure of the glass building.
 There’s pews with blue cushions, to compliment the cool tones of the beams, that can seat up to 100 guests.

 Anthony Chapel